WojciechMatuszewski/codecrafters-redis-go/LEARNINGS.md

 - Use the `%q` _format verb_ to display all whitespace encoded as characters.

   - Very useful for looking how the Redis input command is structured!

+- **Shutting down the server gracefully is, to me, surprisingly challenging**.

+  - A lot of calls are blocking, but the fact that they are, is never documented anywhere?

+    - The flip side is that you write the async code as if it was synchronous.